-The financial damage to a business can be significant, with reported losses in the UK exceeding £3 million since January 2012 and one large company claiming to have lost £2 million.
+The financial damage to a business can be significant, potentially running into six-figure sums.
 It is thought that dial-through fraud is significantly under-reported, partly because of a lack of awareness or understanding of the issue.
 Attacks are generally prolonged and involve expensive telephone numbers being dialled hundreds or even thousands, of times, with the business left to pay the bill.

 How PBX fraud works